Analysis Report

 The analysis report contains all the results on a file that has been submitted for analysis.
-The report is divided into three sections: Overview, Summary and Full Report.
+The report is divided into three sections: Overview, Binary Intelligence and Behavior.

 Overview